pietermartin/thundergraph/doc/markdown/index.md

 Introduction
 ------------

 Thundergraph is a [Tinkerpop Blueprints](http://blueprints.tinkerpop.com/) implementation.
-It is based on [lmdb](http://symas.org/mdb), a sroted key value store written in c.
+It is based on [lmdb](http://symas.org/mdb), a sorted key value store written in c.

 Quick preview